nvzone/volt/README.md

 # volt

-[Volt](https://nvchad.com/news/volt/) is a Neovim plugin to create interactive UIs within Neovim!
+Volt is a Neovim plugin to create interactive UIs within Neovim!

+## Docs to be added soon by 13/04/2025

 # Showcase

-Showcase of plugins made using volt :zap:
+Plugins made using volt :zap:

 ## Minty